jorgenriseth/gonzo/docs/index.md

 # Gonzo Documentation

-Welcome to the documentation for the **Gonzo** project: Human brain MRI data of CSF-tracer evolution over 72h for data-integrated simulations.
+Welcome to the documentation for the **Gonzo** dataset: Human brain MRI data of CSF-tracer evolution over 72h for data-integrated simulations.

 ## Overview

-This documentation provides comprehensive guides and tutorials for processing and analyzing dynamic contrast-enhanced MRI images following intrathecal injection of gadobutrol in a healthy human subject.
+This documentation provides guidance for how to download the Gonzo dataset.
+It also provides instructions for reproducing the processed data from the raw images, by executing the processing pipeline from start-to-finish with `snakemake`, or how you could execute most of the individual steps of the processing pipeline.

+This documentation covers:

+- **Setup and Installation**: Step-by-step guide to install dependencies and set up the processing environment.
+- **Data Download**: Downloading the data with a script leveraging the Zenodo
+- **Processing Pipeline**: Complete Snakemake workflow for reproducible data processing.
+- **Concise workflow examples**: Guides on the shell commands required to run key parts of the processing pipeline.
+- **Technical guides**: A more technical description of some of the processing steps, such as Look-Locker T1-mapping or normalization of T1-weighted images.
+- **Visualization**: MRI visualization tools and analysis notebooks.

+## Getting Started

+Start with the [Setup Guide](gonzo-readme-setup.ipynb) to download the data, or to configure your environment and executing the processing pipeline.
+Then use the sidebar to navigate to topics of interest.

 ## Dataset Information